opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 ## Configuration options

 The following configuration options are **required** in order to create a connector.
-These settings can be used for both standalone and internal connectors.
+These settings can be used for both external and local connectors.

+Admins need to only enter the `credential` settings, such as `"openAI_key"`, for the service they are connecting to.
+All other parameters are defined within the [blueprint](#building-blueprints).
+{: note}

 | Field | Data type | Description |
 | :---  | :--- | :--- |